-Temporary and less-than-half-time job listings and applications are located in binders at the front of the HCL Human Resource Services office in Widener Library.
-Open positions are also posted on the Massachusetts Board of Library Commissioners web site.
-All applications must be submitted through the HCL Human Resource Services office.
+Open positions are posted on the Massachusetts Board of Library Commissioners web site.
+All applications must be submitted through the HCL Human Resources office.
 This office has responsibility for forwarding the applications to the hiring supervisors who screen the applications and select those qualified applicants they wish to interview.

 Temporary and less-than-half-time employees are paid on an hourly basis for all hours worked and are not eligible to receive University benefits.
 These employees are not eligible for representation by the Harvard Union of Clerical and Technical Workers (HUCTW).
 Temporary and less-than-half-time employees are covered by University policies prohibiting illegal discrimination.

 Student positions are open to full-time Harvard undergraduates or Harvard University graduate students who are currently enrolled in classes.
 Students are eligible to work up to 20 hours per week.
 They may work up to 40 hours per week during intersessions and the summer.